-- Leads to more reliable system operations
+- More reliable system operations

-- Enhances system efficiency
+- Enhanced system efficiency

-- Retains energy- and cost-efficient operation
+- Retained energy- and cost-efficient operations

-- Promotes healthier indoor air quality
+- Healthier indoor air quality

-- … And more!
+- And more!

 Look out for these common furnace problems:

 - Mechanical problems.
-Your fan motor, drive belt and bearings are all vulnerable to wearing out.
+Your fan motor, drive belt, and bearings are all vulnerable to wearing out.
 When this happens, you have to replace them.
 If you don’t, you’ll experience serious airflow problems or, even worse, total system failure.

 - Ignition problems.
 Most modern furnaces have thermostats with electric ignitions that only turn the burner on when the thermostat calls for heat.
-Ignitions can become faulty and burner nozzles are susceptible to clogs.
+Ignitions can become faulty, and burner nozzles are susceptible to clogs.
 As a result of ignition problems, your furnace will fail to turn on.

 - Cracked heat exchanger.
-You may have heard of this component, but may not know what it does.
+You may have heard of this component but may not know what it does.
 The heat exchanger separates the combustion process from your indoor air supply.
 As they age, heat exchangers can crack, which causes efficiency and functionality issues.
 It’s best to replace an aged heat exchanger before it cracks.

 - Inefficient performance.
 Older furnaces burn at 65 to 75 percent efficiency.
 This means that 25 to 35 percent of your heat gets lost.
 Although this efficiency percentage was years ago, it’s not anymore.
 Today’s furnaces routinely operate at 95 percent efficiency or higher.
-If you’re operating an older furnace, it’s wise to replace your outdated unit.
+If you’re running an older furnace, it’s wise to replace your outdated unit.
 Upgrading to a higher efficiency furnace leads to significant savings and improved comfort.